 I don’t know about you, but I can remember that as a child in school, when my teachers asked me to write thank-you letters to adults, my letters were a bit shaky.
 Actually, my letters probably sounded rather distant and formal.
 Part of that was due to the fact that I had absolutely no idea what to say to these adults, and how to say thank you for whatever they had done for me and my class at school.
 As I had more practice in writing letters, I know they got better and sounded less formal, forced and aloof.

-Along the same lines, cultural differences may cause your sponsored child’s letters to seem excessively pious or religious.
+Along the same lines, cultural differences may cause the letters from the child you sponsor to seem excessively pious or religious.
 For example, in Uganda, it is common to begin a letter with “Praise God!”

 In many cases, a child’s personality will come through in his or her letters.
 If they are more outgoing, they might be little chatterboxes in their letters.
 If they are shy, maybe they will have more trouble sharing personal information than other children.
 In the same way, some children are more comfortable discussing their faith than others.